-Worse, the effects of being high on marijuana can last days or weeks after it’s smoked.
+Worse, the effects of being “high” on marijuana can last days or weeks after it’s smoked.
 They may not even realize how dim their wits have become over time.
 The health hazards aren’t funny either.
-Chronic cough, bronchitis, emphysema, cancer, decrease in testosterone and sperm counts for men and an increase in testosterone and infertility for women are among the risks for long-time marijuana smokers.
-It contains 50 to 70 percent more carcinogenic hydrocarbons than tobacco smoke.
+Chronic cough, bronchitis, emphysema, cancer, decrease in testosterone and sperm counts for men, and an increase in testosterone and infertility for women, are among the risks for long-time marijuana smokers.
+The drug contains 50-70% more carcinogenic hydrocarbons than tobacco smoke.

 It is possible to become addicted to marijuana, and the psychological harm can include paranoia and anxiety – and the physical harm can include vital organs.

 Marijuana Effects (can differ depending on drug strength and past use)

 - Heighten senses (colors might seem brighter and sounds louder)